google/dopamine/docs/api_docs/python/run_experiment/Runner.md

 ## Class `Runner`

-Object that handles running Atari 2600 experiments.
+Object that handles running Dopamine experiments.

 Here we use the term 'experiment' to mean simulating interactions between the agent and the environment and reporting some statistics pertaining to these